nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 So, in a few pointed phrases, Susy let Zeddy understand precisely what she would stand for.
 Zeddy was well kept like a prince of his type.
-He could not complain about food ... and bed.
+He could not complain about food<span class="three-dots"></span>and bed.
 Susy was splendid in her matriarchal way, rolling her eyes with love or disapproval at him, according to the exigencies of the moment.